Eustema-S-p-A/SCARF/README.md

 ### Setup

- 1. Clone the repository: `git clone https://github.com/your-repo/scarf.git && cd scarf`
+ 1. Clone the repository and navigate to the project directory: `git clone https://github.com/your-repo/scarf.git && cd scarf`
+ 2. (Optional) Set up the RAG framework components locally for testing: You can find example Dockerfiles for each component in the corresponding subfolders.
+ 3. Navigate to the SCARF framework-test folder: `cd frameworks-test/eus/`
- 2. Install dependencies: `pip install -r requirements.txt`
+ 4. Install dependencies: ` cd pip install -r requirements.txt`

 ### Usage
  1. Configure SCARF for your needs through `config.json`
- 2. Start SCARF `python main.py `
+ 2. Start SCARF `python test_rag_frameworks.py `

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests.